cyberjunky/3commas-cyber-bots/README.md

 -   **timeinterval** - update timeinterval in Seconds. (default is 3600)
 -   **debug** - set to true to enable debug logging to file. (default is False)
 -   **logrotate** - number of days to keep logs. (default = 7)
--   **botids** - a list of bot id's to manage separated with commas
+-   **botids** - a list of bot id's to manage separated with commas.
--   **increment-step-scale** - a list of increment percentages for the safety orders
+-   **increment-step-scale** - a list of increment percentages for the safety orders.
 -   **3c-apikey** - your 3Commas API key value.
 -   **3c-apisecret** - your 3Commas API key secret value.
 -   **notifications** - set to true to enable notifications. (default = False)